Man UP! with H.E.A.R.T. enjoyed Shakespeare’s “Twelfth Night”

 Not all learning occurs most effectively within the walls of a school building.
 Going on enriching field trips to cultural institutions makes effective use of all of a community’s resources for teaching children.
 You can never know what may impact a child’s life.
 Ann (an Old Globe usher) said excitingly “It’s so amazing to see such young people engaged and following Shakespeare… We normally don’t get that here.”

 The Blue Heart Foundation’s mentoring program had the opportunity to volunteer and attend the San Diego Symphony’s Summer Pops.
-One of San Diego’s most exciting musical summer traditions the San Diego Symphony launched Star Spangled Pops—a patriotic extravaganza with special guest TV’s American Idol and San Diego native Jessica Sanchez along with the San Diego Master Chorale led by Academy Award-winner Bill Conti conducting.
+One of San Diego’s most exciting musical summer traditions the San Diego Symphony launched Star Spangled Pops—a patriotic extravaganza with special guest TV’s American Idol IMG_20150704_103932and San Diego native Jessica Sanchez along with the San Diego Master Chorale led by Academy Award-winner Bill Conti conducting.

 H.E.A.R.T. had the opportunity to contribute to this exciting event as they volunteered by welcoming all attendees and insuring all the littlest fans were provided with glowsticks, becoming a part of the celebration.
 Our young men also assisted Education Programs Assistant Allison Morrisey in the kid zone where young people made their own firework bling rings as well as wrote letters to our troops serving overseas.
 Allison would later say “Thanks for bringing your guys to volunteer with us on Friday.
 They did a great job and were incredibly poised young gentlemen.
-I was so grateful to have their help and am impressed at their maturity and willingness to help out!”
+I was so IMG_20150704_081938grateful to have their help and am impressed at their maturity and willingness to help out!”

 Afterwards we enjoyed the San Diego symphony featuring Jessica Sanchez and fireworks!
 The Star Spangled Pops will celebrate Independence Day like no other.
 It was a great, colorful and festive party on San Diego Bay.
 Located on picturesque Embarcadero Marina Park South behind the Convention Center, the Star Spangled Pops featured God Bless the U.S.A., America the Beautiful, Battle Hymn of the Republic, a salute to the Armed Forces and a special rendition of Boogie Woogie Bugle Boy which was performed by Jessica Sanchez.
 It’ll was a special night night to remember.
 Dallas Edge stated “This was a great opportunity to come out and participate in helping our community and show support for our troops… I have never been to the symphony and this was amazing!”